ijazulhaq1/dynamic-human-agent-affective-cooperation/README.md

 This prototype investigates whether an AI agent can cooperate more appropriately with a human when it maintains a **bounded and interpretable interaction state across turns**, rather than responding only to the current message.

-The central research question is:

-> **Does temporally persistent affect-sensitive state improve human–AI cooperation compared with task-focused and current-cue-only agents?**

 ## Prototype Overview